foundryvtt/dnd5e/wiki/Calendar.md

 - *Enabled*: Controls whether the calendar interface as a whole is enabled.
 If this is unchecked, no user will be able to view the calendar interface or change any of the options under "Calendar Preferences".
 - *Calendar*: Select a specific Calendar that will be used to measure time.
 The system provides support for the default simplified Gregorian calendar, the Calendar of Greyhawk, the Calendar of Harptos (from the Forgotten Realms), and the Calendar of Khorvaire (from Eberron). **Note:** Changing the calendar requires a restart.
+- *Daily Recovery Mode*: Controls how items with Dawn, Dusk, and Day recovery modes are handled.
+The default setting goes off of whether the calendar system is enabled or not.
+The Calendar Recovery mode means that items will recover uses when time is advances in the calendar.
+The Manual Recovery mode requires the selection of "New Day" in rest dialogs to trigger time-based usage recovery.

 ## Calendar HUD